With a Little Help from My Friends (Joe Cocker album)

-With a Little Help from My Friends is the debut album by singer-songwriter Joe Cocker, released in late April 1969.
+With a Little Help from My Friends is the debut studio album by the English singer-songwriter Joe Cocker, released in late April 1969.
 It was certified gold in the US by the RIAA and peaked at number 35 on the Billboard 200.
 In the UK, the album charted in May 1972 at number 29 on the UK Albums Chart when it was re-released as a double pack with Cocker's second LP Joe Cocker!.

 The title track was written by John Lennon and Paul McCartney and originally performed by the Beatles on the 1967 album Sgt.
 Pepper's Lonely Hearts Club Band; it has been inducted into the Grammy Award Hall of Fame.
 Cocker's version was the theme song to the television series The Wonder Years from 1988 to 1993.

 In 2015, the Audio Fidelity Company released a limited reissue of the album in hybrid SACD format as a tribute to Cocker.